dymmond/edgy/docs/contributing.md

 $ hatch fmt
 ```

+#### Tests especially wanted

+We have still too few tests for multiple registries, databases and reflection.
+Adding more tests
+would be a good first issue.
+Additionally it would be nice to have more tests for fields in action.
+E.g. IPAddressField and other dbs
+than postgres.

 ### Documentation

 Improving the documentation is quite easy and it is placed inside the `edgy/docs` folder.